team-eternity/eternity/docs/readme.txt

 - Editing improvements -

+  EDF, DeHackEd and Gameplay Modding Stuff

   * Fixed Heretic pods to act properly.
 For this, new flags have been added:
     MONSTERPASS, LOWAIMPRIO, STICKYCARRY, SETTARGETONDEATH, SLIDEOVERTHINGS.
     See the wiki for details.

+  * Added damagefactor.remove and cleardamagefactors to thingtype and thingdelta to be able to remove them from the list.

+  * Added the +Skill5Fast prefix flag for non-Decorate frame and framedelta definitions.

+  * Added the offset(,) Decorate state specifier which exists in ZDoom and is used to set the misc1 and misc2 flags, which are also capable of setting weapon coordinates.

+    Eternity is also capable of interpolation when using offset().
+By default it's disabled, but you can enable it by using the "interpolate" specifier as a third argument, for example: offset(1, 32, interpolate).
+    When inheriting via the Decorate syntax and reapplying offset(), interpolation will be disabled again unless you specify it again.

+    For the standard "frame" EDF section, you can use the +|-interpolate specifier to add or remove the flag.

+  * Added the DOOMWEAPONOFFSET gameproperties flag which is already enabled for DOOM (solely for Dehacked and past EDF mod compatibility) and enables the less intuitive DOOM rule on when offsets have effect.
+    Otherwise the better Hexen rule applies.

+  * A_Nailbomb codepointer is now fully customizable.

+  * Fixed the custom spread distribution of A_FireCustomBullets to be triangular, just like the vanilla Doom hitscans.

+  * New weapon flag PHOENIXRESET, which implements the hacky Heretic way of resetting the Phoenix Rod from the powered state.
+Its drawback is that sometimes it can consume more ammo than intended.
+You can still use FORCETOREADY as a more general-purpose counterpart.

+  * Now the TINTTAB Heretic lump works as a BOOM-like translucency map for the ghost effect.

   * Added hitscan puff type EDF definitions, which is necessary for Heretic support.
 Consideration has also been made for future Hexen and Strife